 The Al Held Foundation offers programming for educators and professors of studio art and art history.
 Small groups of students may visit the Foundation grounds for study of works by Al Held in the intimate and inspiring context of his historic home and studio.
 College and graduate students from Bard, Vassar, SUNY New Paltz, and SUNY Ulster have visited in recent years, as have advanced art students from Onteora High School and Kingston High School.
 The Foundation will resume offering a hands-on workshop, “Painting with Tape.”
 During this immersion experience led by Gene Benson (Al Held’s longtime studio manager), participants learn painting techniques developed by Al Held.

-Professors and other educators interested in learning more about group visits may contact firstname.lastname@example.org.
+Educators and programmers interested in learning more about group visits and other educational programs may contact email@example.com.